-When it comes to H1 settings concerning SEO, there are some conflicting reports on the subject.
-In general, there is little evidence to say for sure that your H1 tag helps you rank higher in Google.
+When it comes to H1 header tag settings, there are some conflicting reports on the subject.
+In general, there is little evidence to say that your H1 tag helps you rank higher in Google.
 Results are inconsistent at best.

-H2 tags are a bit different.
+H2 tags are different.
 Having multiple sections per post makes your content easily digestible.
-Each aspect of the post should have its own H2 tag.
-You’re letting your reader know what that section offers, allowing them to find the information they seek quickly.
+Each aspect of the post should have its H2 heading tags for SEO.
+You’re letting your readers know what that section offers, allowing them to find the information they seek quickly.

-H3 tags can break up your text that much more, further compartmentalizing the paragraphs.
+H3 tags can break up your text further, compartmentalizing the paragraphs.
 No one wants to read large blocks of text if they’re trying to find something specific.
 The more precise you are, and the more you break up your writing, the better people can navigate through it.

-There is no right number of H3 tags, as it much depends on the article.
+There is no correct number of H3 tags, as it depends on the article.
 You can also use H4, H5, and H6 tags — but this is less common and not always practical.

-Creating Excellent H1, H2, and H3 Tags for SEO
+Creating Excellent H1, H2, and H3 SEO Heading Tags

 Summarize the whole article with one keyword-rich, confusion-free H1 tag.
 With each H2 tag, expand on the different elements of your H1.
 Then, to help with readability, use your H3 tags for additional segments.